Jassita Gurung

 Jassita Gurung (Nepali: जस्सिता गुरुङ, born on May 16, 1996, in Pokhara, Nepal) is a Nepalese origin British actress and model.

 She made her film debut in 2018 in the movie Lily Bily.
 Gurung is known for her roles in Lily Bily, with Pradeep Khadka, and Love Station.

 Life

 Jassita Gurung was born in Nepal, but grew up in the UK with her parents and close relatives.
 Her father is a retired British Army officer, and her mother is a homemaker.
 She has a brother named Ajay Gurung and a sister named Nicky Gurung.

-In 2018 (2075 in the Hindu calendar) she received two awards as Best debut actress for her role as Shurtee in Lily Bily.
+In 2018 (2075 in the Nepali calendar) she received two awards as Best debut actress for her role as Shurtee in Lily Bily.

 She is currently a judge in Super Dancer Nepal, alongside Suren Rai and Saroj Khanal.